Kyrobi/Cynagen/Files/badges.md

 How to get: You get this by getting 100% gayness from the command '/igay' on the Discord server.

 Description: Only the true Gaylord has the patience to issue that many commands.

+### [BLOD]

+Difficulty: Impossible

+How to get: Get this by crafting **Blinding Light of Destiny** on the server.

+Description: You have unlocked the Blinding Light of Destiny!
+You are truly a legendary player.

 # Special Event Ranks